VinceAAU/P2/README.md

 P2
 ===

-This is the Semester Project for the second semester of Aalborg University's Software course.
+This is our Semester Project for the second semester of Aalborg University's Software course.
 It is currently empty.

 This repository is not public yet, so you probably don't have any questions.
-If, by any chance, GitHub has a security breach that allows people to see this repository, and one of those people are interested, we can maybe be contacted at cs-23-sw-2-p2-12@student.aau.dk (the email doesn't seem to work, but it might in the future).
+If, by any chance, GitHub has a security breach that allows people to see this repository, and one of those people are interested, we can maybe be contacted at cs-23-sw-2-12@student.aau.dk.
 Alternatively, you can contact us at our individual emails:

 | Name                      | Email                   |